WintonCentre/predict-prostate/README.md

 _The first time you run this it will download Clojure, Clojurescript and all project dependencies.
 Subsequent runs will be faster._

-This creates a distribution in the `resources/public` folder which can be served as a directory by a simple static file web server (e.g. Netlify).
+This creates a distribution in the `resources/public` folder which can be served as a directory by a simple static file web server (e.g. Netlify, Surge.sh).

 Any server capable of serving files from a directory will do.
 Those that come with python or NodeJS are often near to hand (see [here](https://gist.github.com/willurd/5720255) for more options).
 For instance, switch to the resources/public directory, and start a local web server